-- Buses should circle the parking lot and drop students off by the Welcome Center so they disembark on the sidewalk.
+- Buses should circle the parking lot and drop students off by the Welcome Center, so they disembark on the sidewalk.
 Then buses may park across the parking lot in the designated area if they choose to stay. - Pack lunches in a class cooler or box.
 Plan to unload your lunches to a designated onsite location upon arrival. - Instruct students to dress appropriately for the weather on the mountain.
 Sturdy shoes for walking are encouraged.
 Long socks or pants are needed when hiking the trails.
-Temperatures are usually several degrees cooler on the mountain. - Minimum group size is twelve students, or \$120 minimum charge. - We recommend bringing one parent/adult per every five elementary students unless we notify you of other requirements. - Classroom teachers, aides and bus drivers are admitted free of charge.
+Temperatures are usually several degrees cooler on the mountain. - The minimum group size is twelve students, or \$120 minimum charge. - We recommend bringing one parent/adult per every five elementary students unless we notify you of other requirements.
+Chaperones need to ride the bus OR carpool particularly on festival days. - Classroom teachers, aides and bus drivers are admitted free of charge.
 Parents and other chaperones pay the same rate as the students. - For an additional fee of \$4.00 per child, you may select additional activities or choose to explore the Historic Park, mansion and nature trails on your own.
 You can always add shopping in Josie's to any visit. - We will work with you to reschedule events that cannot be held due to severe weather.

-Go to www.burrittonthemountain.com to request a field trip or call 256-512-0148 or 256-536-2882 for assistance.
+Go to www.burrittonthemountain.com to request a field trip or call the registrar at 256-512-0148 or the main office at 256-536-2882 for assistance.